adipai/data-decent/README.md

 - SVM
 - Decision Tree

+## Evaluation metrics sampling techniques
+- Accuracy of learner
+- Precision of learner
+- Recall of learner
+- F1 score of learner
+- Average wins of each sampling technique based on above 4 metrics

 ## How to run code
 The code (notebooks) used has been provided under `/src`.
 For experimentation, notebooks under `src/experiments` showcase how to load the data and run for an interation.
 For running experiments in the larger context notebooks under `/src/automation` specifiy the details of all the experiments runs and is also the main source of data collected.
 Files in `/src/automation` will generate a csv file for each sampling technique.